Jscina/wordle_warlord/README.md

 # wordle-grep 🟩🟨⬛

-A Wordle solver written in Rust, with an interactive terminal UI.
+A Wordle solver **and** local Wordle game written in Rust, with an interactive terminal UI.

-`wordle-grep` models _actual_ Wordle rules — including repeated letters, per-guess min/max constraints, and multi-guess compounding and surfaces the remaining solution space as it collapses.
+`wordle-grep` models actual Wordle rules including repeated letters, per-guess min/max constraints, and multi-guess compounding and lets you either:

+- solve real Wordle puzzles, or
+- play Wordle locally in your terminal.

-This started as “I could just grep this” and turned into “okay, let’s do it properly.”
+What started as “I could just grep this” turned into “okay, let’s actually do it right.”

 ---